 AllocationVApp Pay as you go.
 Resources are committed to the organization VDC only when vApps are created in it.
 When you use this allocation model, any Limit values you specify for Memory and CPU are ignored when you create a vApp and returned as 0 when you retrieve a vApp.
 Resources available to this kind of organization VDC can grow or shrink as needed when its provider VDC has multiple resource pools.

-AllocationPool Only a percentage of the resources you allocate are committed to the organization VDC ReservationPool All the resources you allocate are committed as a pool to the organization VDC. vApps in VDCs that support this allocation model can specify values for resources and limitations.
+AllocationPool Only a percentage of the resources you allocate are committed to the organization VDC organization VDC. vApps in VDCs that support this allocation model can specify values for resources and limitations.